21centuryweather/21st-Century-Weather-Software-Wiki/UM/common_problems.md

 See [this link](../mosrs/mosrs-intro.md#persistent-sessions) for more information.

-## Persistent session cannot see files in /g/data/access
+## Cannot locate files when running a rose/cylc suite

+If you are having trouble accessing files within tasks triggered by a `rose/cylc` suite, and you can view those files from a standard `gadi` login session, the problem is probably insufficient `gadi` permissions within the persistence session itself.

-If you are using a persistent session created before you were a member of the `access` project, your ACCESS suite will be unable to locate any files on `/g/data/access` and hence will fail.
+E.g. If you are using a persistent session created before you were a member of the `access` project, your `rose/cylc` suite will be unable to locate any files on `/g/data/access` and hence will fail.

 The solution to his problem is to delete your persistent session and create a new one, after you have joined the `access` project.

+This applies to any new `gadi` project you have joined.
+You will have to restart your persistent session for these new project permissions to take effect.